zdnk/Authorized/README.md

 ## Mechanics

 `.deny` takes precedence before `.allow`.
-Meaning, if single rules returns `.deny`, the authorization fails even if every other rule returns `.allow`.
+If any rule returns `.deny`, the authorization fails even if every other rule returns `.allow`.

 If you are requesting authorization for instance of a resource, there needs to be at least one permission defined that takes the instance of that resource for that user.